ircv3/ircv3-specifications/extensions/setname.md

 Servers MUST check the realname for validity (taking length limits into consideration).
-If they accept the realname change, they MUST send the server-to-client version of the `SETNAME` message to all clients in common channels, as well as to the client from which it originated.
+If they accept the realname change, they MUST send the server-to-client version of the `SETNAME` message to all clients in common channels, as well as to the client from which it originated, to confirm the change has occurred.

 The `SETNAME` message MUST NOT be sent to clients which do not have the `draft/setname` capability negotiated.